A Word from the

-The world’s earliest CBI programme was launched in 1984 by Saint Kitts and Nevis, a Caribbean island-state.
-CBI is now administered across the Caribbean, as well as in Europe, Middle East, and Asia – allowing prospective applicants to choose a jurisdiction from almost any corner of the globe.
+The world’s earliest CBI programme was launched in 1984 by St Kitts and Nevis, a Caribbean island-state.
+CBI is now administered across the Caribbean, as well as in Europe, the Middle East, Asia, and Oceania – allowing prospective applicants to choose a destination for second citizenship from almost every corner of the globe.

-CBI is different from residence by investment.
-When an applicant chooses a residence by investment programme, that applicant gains the right to ‘reside’ in that country.
-The applicant generally has to do so for a specified amount of time, for example, for six months out of each year, or risk losing his or her residence.
+CBI is distinct from residence by investment (RBI).
+When a successful applicant receives residence through an RBI programme, that applicant gains the right to ‘reside’ in that country.
+The applicant generally has to fulfil physical presence requirements, for example, for six months out of each year, or risk losing his or her residence.
 Residence does not necessarily lead to citizenship, and the application for citizenship is a separate process.
-‘Residents’ often have to wait between three and six years before they can apply for citizenship.
-By contrast, CBI is a direct route to citizenship that exempts applicants from living in a country for a long period of time.
+Residents often have to wait between three and six years before they can apply for citizenship.
+By contrast, CBI is a direct route to citizenship, in most cases, without the need to demonstrate any degree of residence.
 A successful CBI applicant receives citizenship for life, which cannot be lost by virtue of where the applicant chooses to live.

-The CBI Index allows for two modes of comparison by (1) ranking of the overall performance and desirability of thirteen citizenship by investment programmes, and (2) ranking by reference to seven ‘pillars.’
+The CBI Index allows for two modes of comparison of CBI programmes by (1) ranking their overall performance and desirability and (2) ranking them by reference to nine ‘pillars’.

-The seven pillars focus on specific programme factors, including:
+The nine pillars focus on specific programme features, including: